Disappearance of Madeleine McCann: First arguido

-Three members of the Tapas Seven—Fiona Payne, Russell O'Brien and Rachael Oldfield—said they had seen Murat outside apartment 5A shortly after the disappearance, as did an Ocean Club nanny and two British holidaymakers.
+Three members of the Tapas Seven—Fiona Payne, Russell O'Brien, and Rachael Oldfield—said they had seen Murat outside apartment 5A shortly after the disappearance, as did an Ocean Club nanny and two British holidaymakers.
 This would not have been surprising considering how close Murat lived to 5A, but he and his mother said he had been at home all evening.
-The McCann circle was clearly suspicious of Murat: one of the McCanns' supporters offered Richard Bilton, a BBC reporter, "exclusive access to any new developments in the case" if Bilton would report back what the press pack was saying about Murat.
+The McCann circle was clearly suspicious of Murat: one of the McCanns' supporters offered BBC reporter Richard Bilton "exclusive access to any new developments in the case" if Bilton would report back what the press pack was saying about Murat.
 Beginning on 15 May 2007, Murat's home was searched; the pool drained; his cars, computers, phones and video tapes examined; his garden searched using ground radar and sniffer dogs; and two of his associates questioned.
-In March 2008, one of those associates had his car set fire to, with the word fala ("speak") sprayed in red on the pavement.
+In March 2008, one of those associates had his car set ablaze, with the word fala ("speak") sprayed in red on the pavement.

 There was nothing to link Murat or his friends to the disappearance, and Murat's arguido status was lifted on 21 July 2008 when the case was archived.
 In April 2008 he received £600,000 in out-of-court settlements for libel in what The Observer said was the largest number of separate libel actions brought in the UK by the same person in relation to one issue; his friends received £100,000 each.
 In July 2014, during Operation Grange, one of those friends was questioned again as a witness, this time by the PJ on behalf of Scotland Yard.
 In December that year Murat and his wife were questioned, also on behalf of Scotland Yard, along with eight others.
 In 2017 Murat's mother added her voice to those who had witnessed suspicious events around 5A that night: she told the BBC that she had driven past apartment 5A that night and had seen a young woman in a plum-coloured top behaving suspiciously just outside it, information she said she passed to the police at the time.
 She also said she had seen a small brown rental car speeding toward the apartment, driving the wrong way down a one-way street.